Seeds, Stones, & Silicon book cover - A man holding a dog in a desert landscape with mining structures and circuit patterns emerging from plants

 Chapter 1 Preview

-Seeds and Stone
+Seeds and Stones

 📖 Micro-Fable: The Boy Who Planted Copper Seeds